 Most companies now use the Gregorian or international calendar, however, since the switch only took place in 2014, don’t be surprised to come across references to the lunar Hijri calendar in everyday life.

-Finally, get used to working on Sunday.
-In Saudi Arabia, the weekend spans Friday – the traditional day of rest in most of the Middle East – and Saturday; so, adjusting to the work week can take some getting used to.
+Finally, get ready to work on Sunday.
+In Saudi Arabia, the weekend spans Friday – the traditional day of rest in most of the Middle East – and Saturday; so it may take you some time to adjust to the work week.

 Confusingly, working hours vary.
 More traditional establishments may work to a split shift, from 8:00 to noon and 15:00 to 19:00, but others work straight through, with an hour’s lunch break.
 Government offices run from 7:30 to 14:30.
 By law, you can only work eight hours a day (10 with overtime), or 48 hours a week including Saturdays (60 with overtime).